KelvinTegelaar/CIPP/docs/user/usingcipp/identitymanagement/reports.md

 #### Devices

-This report lists all the devices from MEM on the tenant, including whether they are compliant, enabled and various other fields related to the device.
+This report lists all the devices from Azure AD on the tenant, including whether they are compliant, enabled and various other fields related to the device.
 These can all be filtered, exported to PDF or CSV.

 #### MFA Report